-The Cheshire Ring is one of our most popular routes due in part to the fascinating heritage of the area, together with the beauty of the varying scenery.
+The Cheshire Ring is one of our most popular canal boat holiday routes due in part to the fascinating heritage of the area, together with the beauty of the varying scenery.
 Here are some answers to the most common questions we get asked about a canal boat holiday in this area.

 Where is it?

-The Cheshire Ring is a circular canal route in the North West of England.
-It’s a popular route as it travels through a varied mix of landscapes between Manchester city centre and rural Cheshire, with stunning views of the Peak District and the Cheshire Plain.
-Check out our route map here.
+The Cheshire Ring is a circular canal route in the North West of England that is one of the most famous UK canals.
+It’s a popular boat trip route as it travels through a varied mix of landscapes between Manchester city centre and rural Cheshire, with stunning views of the Peak District and the Cheshire Plain.
+Check out our Cheshire Ring canal map here.

 Which canals does the Cheshire Ring include?

-The Cheshire Ring takes in the Bridgewater Canal, Macclesfield Canal and parts of the Trent and Mersey, Rochdale, Ashton and Peak Forest Canals.
+The Cheshire Ring takes in the Bridgewater Canal, Macclesfield Canal and parts of the Trent and Mersey Canal, Rochdale Canal, Peak Forest and Ashton Canals.
 It has a variety of canal features including broad and narrow locks, aqueducts and tunnels.
 It also passes the historic Anderton Boat Lift near Northwich.

 How long is the route and how long will it take to cruise?

-The route is 97 miles long and has a total of 92 locks.
-An experienced crew could complete the ring in one week, if you average eight hours a day, otherwise we would recommend ten to fourteen days.
+The Cheshire Ring route is 97 miles long and has a total of 92 locks.
+An experienced crew could complete the ring in one week, if you average eight hours a day, otherwise we would recommend ten to fourteen days if you’re on a relaxing boat holiday.
 It’s handy if you have a larger crew then someone is able to go ahead and prepare the next lock.

 Clockwise or Anti-clockwise?